Unit 1.1 - Introduction

 -

-Expose an extern rust function
+Expose an extern rust function in the

 #![allow(unused)] fn main() { #[no_mangle] pub extern "C" fn crc32(...) -> ... { ... crc32_rust(...) } }